 Discrimination or harassment of any person in the Meadow Montessori community on the basis of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, disability, source of income, and place of residence or business is counter to our values and will not be tolerated.
 Allegations of discrimination will be thoroughly investigated and violators of Meadow Montessori’s Non-Discrimination Policy will be dealt with appropriately.
 This applies to all employees, parents, volunteers, and subcontractors.

-Parents who stray from the above guidelines are subject to possible probation after a review by the Head of School and the Board.
-Parents on probation will be barred from participating in school volunteer activities for a specified period of time.
-Parents placed on probation more than three times during a school year will be asked to withdraw their child from Meadow Montessori beginning the following year.
+Parents who stray from the above guidelines are subject to possible probation after a review by the Executive Director and the Board.
+Parents on probation will be barred from participating in school community activities for a specified period of time.
+Parents placed on probation more than three times during a school year will be asked to withdraw their child from Meadow Montessori at the end of the year.
 However, the School is not required to allow for three probationary periods before terminating an enrollment contract.
 Parental behavior determined by the School to be particularly egregious may result in immediate termination of the enrollment contract(s), or non-renewal of enrollment(s) at the sole discretion of the School.

 Our community expects students to: